 Legal Betting on the Open Championship | British Open

 - July 15-18, 2021

 - 2020 Winner: Canceled (COVID-19)

 The British Open, aka The Open Championship, has been played over 140 times and is featured on the PGA, European, and Japan Golf Tours.
 The course changes locations each year, but it is always held at a location on the British Isles.

-The 2020 British Open will be held at Royal St. George's Golf Club in Sandwich, Kent, England.
-Last year's Open Championship was played at Royal Portrush Golf Club in County Antrim, Northern Ireland, and was won by Tommy Fleetwood, who took home a prize of just under $2 million.
+The 2021 British Open will be held at The Royal & Ancient Golf Club of St Andrews.
+The 2020 Britsh Open was canceled due to the COVID-19 pandemic and was not rescheduled.
+The 2019 Open Championship was played at Royal Portrush Golf Club in County Antrim, Northern Ireland, and was won by Tommy Fleetwood, who took home a prize of just under $2 million.
 The British Open is held each year in July.
-We are hoping that the Coronavirus is under control by then so that fans can enjoy a host of legal Britsh Open betting options.

 What Kind Of Bets Can I Place On Golf?